-- 1. The Specialist Services Committee (SSC) will be responsible for developing payment and other financial support mechanisms, in line with the Joint Clinical Committee Administration Agreement, to enable facility-based Specialists, General Practitioners and Physicians paid under Alternative Payment Arrangements to participate in this engagement process, including: - a. the hiring of Physician Engagement Leads, per the terms of the Joint Clinical Committee Administrative Agreement, to support physicians, working in consultation with Health Authorities to improve Local Structures, and thereafter to provide support to physicians as required to ensure effective participation of physicians in these structures. - i.
-Physician Engagement Leads will not function as representatives in the relationship between Health Authorities and physicians. - b. providing funding to qualified Local Structures, for the purpose of facilitating effective engagement and consultation between physicians and Health Authority leaders. - c. support for EHR engagement, to the exclusion of funding for required EHR training, which remains the responsibility of each Health Authority. - 2.
-The appropriate Joint Clinical Committee will provide funding to support facility-based Specialists, General Practitioners and Alternative Paid Physicians developing leadership and other skills necessary for effective, collaborative working relationships with health care managers, administrators and other health care workers. - 3.
-In order to qualify for funding under paragraph one above, Local Structures, must: - a. demonstrate a capacity for accepting and managing funding and reporting on expenditures; - b. demonstrate a composition, governance and decision making structure that can effectively represent its members' interests; and - c. work closely with the Health Authority on the development of the representative structure(s) to facilitate effective interaction with Health Authority operational leaders.
+- 1. The Specialist Services Committee (SSC) will be responsible for developing payment and other financial support mechanisms, in line with the Joint Clinical Committee Administration Agreement, to enable facility-based Specialists, Family Physicians and Physicians paid under Alternative Payment Arrangements to participate in this engagement process, including: - a. the hiring of Engagement Partners, per the terms of the Joint Clinical Committee Administrative Agreement, to support physicians, working in consultation with Health Authorities to improve local medical staff association structures, and thereafter to provide support to physicians as required to ensure effective participation of physicians in these structures. - i.
+Engagement Partners will not function as representatives in the relationship between Health Authorities and physicians.

-- 4. At the discretion of the Local Structures the annual funding provided is to be used exclusively for the following purposes: - a. governance/administration costs of the Local Structure; - b. compensation of physicians for their time in participating in internal meetings and in meetings with Health Authority/facility representatives in relation to this specific SSC engagement initiative; - c. other costs contributing to the objectives of this Memorandum, including for activities related to EHR training - 5.
-The annual funding may not be used for the following purposes: - a. advertising with the exception of physician recruitment ads; - b. compensation for clinical services; - c. purchase of real estate and vehicles; - d. purchase of clinical equipment; - e. donations to charities or political parties; and - f. meeting attendance that is presently required as part of maintaining privileges. - 6.
+- b. providing funding to qualified local medical staff association structures, for the purpose of facilitating effective engagement and consultation between physicians and Health Authority leaders. - c. support for EHR engagement, to the exclusion of funding for required EHR training, which remains the responsibility of each Health Authority. - 2.
+The appropriate Joint Clinical Committee will provide funding to support facility-based Specialists, Family Physicians and Alternative Paid Physicians developing leadership and other skills necessary for effective, collaborative working relationships with health care managers, administrators and other health care workers. - 3.
+In order to qualify for funding under paragraph one above, local medical staff association structures, must: - a. demonstrate a capacity for accepting and managing funding and reporting on expenditures; - b. demonstrate a composition, governance and decision making structure that can effectively represent its members' interests; and - c. work closely with the Health Authority on the development of the representative structure(s) to facilitate effective interaction with Health Authority operational leaders. - 4.
+At the discretion of the local medical staff association structures the annual funding provided is to be used exclusively for the following purposes: - a. governance/administration costs of the local medical staff association structures; - b. compensation of physicians for their time in participating in internal meetings and in meetings with Health Authority/facility representatives in relation to this specific SSC engagement initiative; and - c. other costs contributing to the objectives of this Memorandum, including for activities related to EHR medical staff engagement. - 5.
+The annual funding may not be used for the following purposes: - a. advertising with the exception of physician recruitment ads; - b. compensation for clinical services; - c. purchase of real estate and vehicles; - d. purchase of clinical equipment;

+- e. donations to charities or political parties; and - f. meeting attendance that is presently required as part of maintaining privileges. - 6.
 The above funding criteria may be amended and additional funding criteria may be established by the SSC in consultation with Health Authorities through the Leadership Council.
-The SSC may take into consideration the availability of funding, the size of Local Structures and other criteria that the parties consider relevant. - 7.
+The SSC may take into consideration the availability of funding, the size of local medical staff association structures and other criteria that the parties consider relevant. - 7.
 Funding to support the Regional and Local Engagement Initiative will be as per the renewed Physician Master Agreement.